Tradeoffs and Comparison Complexity: Appendix: Additional Theoretical Results

 The following result states that Continuity, Moderate Transitivity, Dominance, Simplification, Separability, and Tradeoff Congruence characterize the additively separable representation, and that its primitives are identified from choice data.

 \begin{thm} Suppose that $n>2$ and that all attributes are non-null.
-Then a binary choice rule $\rho$ satisfies M1,M3--M5, M7--M8 if and only if it has an additively separable $L_1$-complexity representation.
-Morever, suppose that at least two attributes are non-null.
+Then a binary choice rule $\rho$ satisfies M1, M3--M7 if and only if it has an additively separable $L_1$-complexity representation.
+Moreover, suppose that at least two attributes are non-null.
 If $\rho$ has additively separable $L_1$ complexity representations $((u_i)_{i=1}^n,G)$ and $((u'_i)_{i=1}^n,G')$, then there exists $C>0$, $b_i\in \mathbb{R}$ such that $u_i'=Cu_i+b_i$ for all $i$, and $G'=G$. \end{thm}